Tommaso6468/GoogleTakeoutMetadataFix/README.md

 ## Overview

-This simple Python script helps you clean up your Google Photos export by updating the creation time of your JPG files based on the `photoTakenTime` metadata from the corresponding JSON files.
-Additionally, it removes the JSON files after processing.
+This simple Python script helps you clean up your Google Photos/Drive export by updating the creation time of your files to the original creation time from the JSON files.
+Tt removes the JSON files after processing.
+Additionally, the script can search all directories within the given directory if you want.

 ## Prerequisites